 For more information and locations where you can get tested free for Syphilis

 6920 East Broadway Blvd.

 What to expect:

-- Patients are seen on a walk-in basis.
+- Clients are seen on a walk-in basis

-Note: anyone experiencing symptoms associated with a sexually transmitted infection or in need of medication, may require a health screening by a clinician during the times clinical services are offered in the health center.
+Note: anyone experiencing symptoms associated with a sexually transmitted infection or in need of medication, may require a health screening by a clinician.

 LifePoint Syringe Access Program

 Syringe access programs are a cost effective way to reduce the transmission of HIV and Hepatitis C to individuals who are at high risk of contracting these diseases.
 LifePoint is a one-for-one syringe exchange program for individuals in need of safer injecting supplies, medical screening and testing, and linkage and referral to other support services.
 For further information about LifePoint contact our HIV Prevention Program Coordinator at (520) 724-3958.